Bank of America bonuses for dealmakers, traders are broadly flat -source

 Goldman Sachs Chief Financial Officer Denis Coleman told a conference last month that compensation expenses will rise by a low-to-mid single-digit percentage this year.

 Goldman bosses are considering fatter bonuses to retain star traders and dealmakers this year as the bank looks to win over some who were disappointed by smaller payments in 2022, Reuters reported in November, citing five sources with knowledge of the situation.
-(Reporting by Saeed Azhar; editing by Lananh Nguyen and Nick Zieminski)
+(Reporting by Saeed Azhar; editing by Lananh Nguyen, Nick Zieminski and David Gregorio)